 Management Option Relevant Impacts Cost Advantages Disadvantages Suitability Determination Passive dispersal through water management All at that site but not generally appropriate for amenity impacts only (see Section 8) \$\$- \$\$\$ Potential advantages as per with passive dispersal through vegetation removal, however likelihood of success unknown.
 Potential disadvantages as per passive dispersal through vegetation removal, however likelihood of success unknown.
-Not deemed suitable for the site as on the Hunter River and cannot change water availability Active dispersal All at that site but not generally appropriate for amenity impacts only (see Section 8) 555 If successful can mitigate all impacts at that site, often stated as the preferred method for impacted community members.
-May be very costly, often unsuccessful, ongoing dispersal generally required unless combined with habitat modification, potential to splinter the camp creating problems in other locations, potential for significant animal welfare impacts, disturbance to community, negative public perception, unknown conservation impacts, unpredictability makes budgeting and risk assessment difficult, may increase disease risk (see Section 7.1), potential to impact on aircraft safety.
+Not deemed suitable for the site as on the Hunter River and cannot change water availability Active dispersal generally appropriate for amenity impacts only (see Section 8) often stated as the preferred method for impacted community members. often stated as the preferred method for impacted community members. with splin in oth significant public consumpror risks a incree 7.1), May be very costly, often unsuccessful, ongoing dispersal generally required unless combined with habitat modification, potential to splinter the camp creating problems in other locations, potential for significant animal welfare impacts, disturbance to community, negative public perception, unknown conservation impacts, unpredictability makes budgeting and risk assessment difficult, may increase disease risk (see Section 7.1), potential to impact on aircraft safety.
 Not deemed suitable due to excessive cost and limited likelihood of success.
-Early dispersal before a camp is established at a new location All at that site SS- SSS Potential advantages as per other dispersal methods, but more likely to be successful than dispersal of a historic camp.
-Potential disadvantages as per other dispersal methods, but possibly less costly and slightly lower risk than dispersing a historic camp.
+Early dispersal before a camp is established at a new location All at that site methods, but more likely to be successful than dispersal of a historic camp. dispersal of a historic camp. dispertion income may be a disperted as a context of the conte Potential disadvantages as per other dispersal methods, but possibly less costly and slightly lower risk than dispersing a historic camp.
 Potential to increase pressure on FFs that may have relocated from another dispersed camp, which may exacerbate impacts on these individuals.
 Not applicable to this Camp, however the plan should address the potential likely sites that may be established in the future.